lhy-hoyin/PathFinder/guides/developer/database-schema.md

-Copy this and run this in the SQL Editor
+Copy this database sechma to quickly generate the required database tables.
+> If you are using Supabase, you can quickly generate the tables by pasting this into the Supabase SQL Editor.
+> Log into Supabase > Project > `SQL Editor` > `+ New query` > paste schema > `Run`

 ``` sql
 -- Create 'profiles' table